 Publicity can dramatically change any event, whether a team-building exercise, presentation or quarterly meeting.
 With media support, corporate training can easily be transformed into a social occasion.
 A company’s anniversary will become a big celebration for the local business community and a new product presentation will be an important industry event.
 Media, often called the fourth estate, can be responsible for tens of thousands of people talking about your business.

 At ArtNauka, we can say for sure that working with the media is easier than it seems.
 At the same time, it isn’t obligatory for you to have media friends or “useful acquaintances” in media—you just need to know some important rules.
+Here are 9 ways to drive media interest for your event.

 1. Prepare your strategy before distribution